pacemkr/civic-discourse/README.md

 # Setup

+The first time that you run `vagrant up` it will take care of everything.

-If you already ran `vagrant up` and have a working VM, you can install the missing pieces by running `vagrant reload --provision`.
+If you already have a working vargrant VM, you can install the missing pieces by running `vagrant reload --provision`.

+Run `bundle install` to install dependencies.

-# Loading data
+# Loading vBulletin data

-    rake vbulletin:db:create
+    rake vbulletin:db:drop vbulletin:db:create
-    ...
+    mysql -uroot vbulletin_data < vbulletin_data.sql